dyno-might/dyno-might.github.io/about.md

 Not sure where to get started?

-The closest thing I have to a "mission statement" is probably [this analogy](culture-war-island-hopping/) between culture war island defenses in the WWII Pacific theater.
+The closest thing I have to a "mission statement" is probably [this analogy](culture-war-island-hopping/) between culture war debates and attacking highly defended islands in the WWII Pacific theater.
 But it's probably better to start with something below:

 **Air quality**
 * [Better air is the easiest way not to die](/air)